-TABLE 9 TABLE 9: Data Types in Variable Memory Name Command Description Word Size (Bytes) Notes Resolution / Range Float As Float or As IEEE4 IEEE floating point 4 Data type of all variables unless declared otherwise.
+TABLE 1 TABLE 13: Data Types in Variable Memory Name Comman d Description Word Size (Bytes) Notes Resolution / Range Float As Float or As IEEE4 IEEE floating point 4 Data type of all variables unless declared otherwise.
 IEEE Standard 754 24 bits (about 7 digits) ±1.4E-45 to ±3.4E38 Long As Long Signed integer 4 Use to store count data in the range of ±2,147,483,648 Speed: integer math is faster than floating point math.
 Resolution: 32 bits.
 Compare to 24 bits in IEEE4.
 Suitable for storing whole numbers, counting number, and integers in final-storage memory.
-If storing nonintegers, the fractional portion of the value is lost.
+If storing non-integers, the fractional portion of the value is lost.
 32 bits -2,147,483,648 to +2,147,483,647 Boolean As Boolean Signed integer 4 Use to store true or false states, such as states of flags and control ports.
 0 is always false. -1 is always true.
 Depending on the application, any other number may be interpreted as true or false.
 See the section True = -1, False = 0 (p.
-165).
+173).
 True = $-1$ or any number $\ge 1$ False = any number $\ge 0$ and $< 1$

-TABLE 9 TABLE 9: Data Types in Variable Memory Name Command Description Word Size (Bytes) Notes Resolution / Range String As String ASCII string Minimum: 3 (4 with null terminator) Default: 24 Maximum: limited only to the size of available CR800 memory.
-See caution.
-String size is defined by the CR800 operating system and CRBasic program.
-When converting from STRING to FLOAT, numerics at the beginning of a string convert, but conversion stops when a non-numeric is encountered.
-If the string begins with a non-numeric, the FLOAT will be NAN.
-If the string contains multiple numeric values separated by non-numeric characters, the SplitStr() instruction can be used to parse out the numeric values.
-See the sections String Unless declared otherwise, string size is 24 bytes or characters.
+TABLE 13: Data Types in Variable Memory Name Comman d Description Word Size (Bytes) Notes Resolution / Range See caution.
+Minimum : 3 (4 with null terminato r) Default: 24 String size is defined by the CR3000 operating system and CRBasic program.
+When converting from STRING to FLOAT, numerics at the beginning of a string convert, but conversion stops when a non-numeric is Unless declared otherwise, string size is 24 bytes or characters.
 String size is allocated in multiples of four bytes; for example, String 25, String 26, String 27, and String 28 allocate 28 bytes (27 usable).
 Minimum string size is 4 (3 usable).
 See CRBasic Editor Help for more information.
-Maximum length is limited only by available CR800 memory.
-As a special case, a string can be declared as String 1.
-This allows the efficient storage of a single character.
-The string will take up 4 bytes in memory and when stored in a data table, but it will hold only one character.
+String As String ASCII string Maximu m: encountered.
+If the string begins with a non-numeric, the FLOAT will be NAN.
+If Maximum length is limited only by available CR3000 memory.
+As a special the FLOAT will be NAN.
+If numeric values separated by non-numeric characters, the used to parse out the numeric values.
+See the sections String Operations (p.
+327) and Serial the string contains multiple case, a string can be declared as String \ 1.